-Starting April 1st new AOP freshmen will receive an e-mail notice that Enrollment forms for Virtual Summer Academy are ready through the SUNY Oneonta portal.
-If paperwork needs to be mailed to student, please request this via e-mail to: email@example.com.
+Starting March 20, 2024, new AOP freshmen will receive an e-mail notice that Enrollment forms for Summer Academy are ready through the SUNY Oneonta portal.
+If paperwork needs to be mailed to you, please request this via e-mail to: email@example.com.

 All paperwork must be filled out completely and submitted to the portal, or via postal mail to: